phorton1/Arduino-theClock3/docs/quick_start.md

 ![quick_start12-SetPassword.png](images/quick_start12-SetPassword.png)

-- After you set the AP Mode password, you will be presented with a page that allows you to tell the clock the **SSID** and **password** of your home wifi network.
+- After you set the AP Mode password, you will be presented with a page that allows you to tell the clock the **SSID** and **password** of your home WiFi network.
 - These credentials are stored in an encrypted form on the clock's computer and will never be presented to anyone in a human readable form !!

 ![quick_start13-ConnectWifi.png](images/quick_start13-ConnectWifi.png)

-- **Enter the SSID and password of your home Wifi network** and press the **Join Button**.
+- **Enter the SSID and password of your home WiFi network** and press the **Join Button**.
 - If, after 15 seconds or so, **you do NOT receive an error message, then everything worked ok!!**

 That's it!
-The only thing that can be done from **AP Mode** is to tell the clock a wifi network to connect to.
+The only thing that can be done from **AP Mode** is to tell the clock a WiFi network to connect to.

-The clock *tries* to report when it has sucessfully connected to your home wifi network, but because it cannot be connected in both AP and STA mode at the same time (unless your home wifi network *happens* to be on the same "channel" as the clock's AP mode), typically it is not able to report to the browser that it connected successfully.
+The clock *tries* to report when it has sucessfully connected to your home WiFi network, but because it cannot be connected in both AP and STA mode at the same time (unless your home WiFi network *happens* to be on the same "channel" as the clock's AP mode), typically it is not able to report to the browser that it connected successfully.
 However, you may get lucky and see a message of the form "theClock3 succesfully connected to YOUR_SSID at IP Addresss XXX.XXX.XXX.XXX".